Get your Career Off the Ground

 Experienced Aviation Professionals without an Applied Associate Degree

-- Applicant may apply for pre-admission to the Aviation Management program with documentation of the following credentials:
+- Applicant may apply for admission to the Aviation Management program with documentation of the following credentials:

-- One year of full-time experience as a professional commercial pilot, avionics technician or A&P technician along with documentation of credentials (A&P license, for example).
+- One year of full-time experience as a professional commercial pilot, avionics technician or A&P technician along with documentation of credentials (A&P or ATP license).

 - Two recommendation letters: one from applicant’s supervisor and one from a colleague.